 This ancient grain provides approximately 4g of protein per 100g serving and also offers magnesium, manganese, phosphorus, fiber, B vitamins, and zinc.
 Teff is a perfect ingredient to use in a healthy homemade risotto or polenta.
 It is highly versatile, meaning its use can extend beyond these meals to other purposes, including baking.

 While some of the listed plant-based proteins are defined as “whole”, some are not.
 In these cases, the foods lack leucine, along with other amino acids, which are essential for muscle recovery and growth.
-If your primary goal is to build muscle tissue and develop a head-turning physique, I’d highly recommend supplementing your diet with amino acid supplements for better gains.
-This will support muscle recovery and progress.
+If your primary goal is to build muscle tissue and develop a head-turning physique, I’d highly recommend supplementing your diet with vegetarian amino acid supplements for better gains.
+This will support muscle recovery and progress as part of a complete high-protein diet.
 This is a practice I used with my vegetarian clients from India, and they demonstrated terrific results.

-Furthermore, I would also strongly recommend using Amino Synergy™ to benefit from a full spectrum of amino acids.
+Furthermore, I would also strongly recommend using Amino Synergy™ to benefit from a full spectrum of essential amino acids.
 Loaded with all nine essential amino acids, this supplement ensures you’ve covered all your bases.
-Regard these amino acid supplements as your way of leveling the playing field with meat eaters!
+Regard these amino acid supplements as your way of leveling the playing field with meat-eaters!

 It’s a myth that people who don’t consume meat cannot build muscle, you just have to be very stringent with what you eat and the supplements you use, to make progress.
 Even if you’re not vegan or vegetarian, I’d recommend using more plant-based protein sources in your diet.
 Not only do they contain a wide variety of health-boosting ingredients, but they can also create some delicious meals.